Asus Eee Pad Transformer TF101: Features

-The Eee Pad is a tablet computer with a 10.1" IPS multi-touch screen with a resolution of 1280 × 800 and an Nvidia Tegra 2 system-on-a-chip (SoC).
+The.
+Eee pc is a tablet computer with a 10.1" IPS multi-touch screen with a resolution of 1280 × 800 and an Nvidia Tegra 2 system-on-a-chip (SoC).
 It has an 802.11b/g/n Wi-Fi module, but lacks 3G connectivity.
 The price at launch of the Eee Pad was £379 (£429 with dock).

 Docking keyboard

 An optional docking keyboard was available at launch.
 It features full QWERTY keys, touchpad, two USB 2.0 ports and one SD card reader as well as an additional battery that increases overall battery life from 9.5 to 16 hours.

 The USB ports support USB memory of any kind and also NTFS-formatted media with files larger than 4 GB.
 The SD card slot also supports NTFS-formatted media.

 The units marketed in Canada marked Canadian BI Lingual (CBIL) have a slightly modified keyboard layout in addition to support of accented characters.
 The Shift key and Enter key have been made smaller to accommodate two additional keys.